RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 * [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/)

+There are also still paid version of VS, but for typical .NET development tasks there's no need for these higher end versions.

-Debugging of .NET code in particular is something **that is not easily done without an IDE like Visual Studio or Rider**.
+One of the reasons to consider Visual Studio is for debugging as that **that is not easily done without an IDE like Visual Studio or Rider**.
 But Visual Studio and Rider also provide many more helpful code tools for Refactorings, Code Completions, IntelliCode (AI code completion which is surprisingly good!), enhanced code navigation, advanced tool windows to track and rearrange class code, show associations and much more.
 For serious developers that do a lot of .NET work, it's well worth to use a full IDE.

 As to Visual Studio it's not quite the behemoth it used to be.
 These days it has a Web based installer that's somewhat streamlined and lets you pick just the workloads that you want to install instead of the entire kitchen sink: